Frequently Asked Questions

 Q. What are public benefits?

 A. Public benefits are government benefits like food, cash, housing, and medical assistance for people with low or no income.
-Examples include SNAP (food stamps), TANF, Public Housing, and Medicaid.
+Examples include SNAP (food stamps), TANF, Public Housing, Section 8, and Medicaid.

 Q. What is "Public Charge"?